Ieva Rusteikaitė

 I am a conservator of books and paper artifacts based in Vilnius, Lithuania.

 After various studies in the humanities field, I’ve discovered my true vocation in the conservation and restoration of books.
-However, while gaining more and more practical experience in conservation, I still keep a broader spectrum of interests than just a simple treatment of damage found in books.
-These interests embrace a philosophy and ethics of conservation; history of book; history of making and repairing performed by humans during the ages; a constant improvement in various organizational aspects of conservation projects with an interdisciplinary character.
+However, while gaining more practical experience in conservation, I still keep a broader spectrum of interests than just a simple treatment of damage found in books.
+These interests embrace a philosophy and ethics of conservation; book history and material culture; history of making and repairing; and also a constant improvement in various organizational aspects of conservation projects with an interdisciplinary character.

-My main work actually is in Vilnius University Library, one of the oldest libraries in Lithuania, where I help to preserve books and other documents and apply treatments.
+My main work actually is in Vilnius University Library, one of the oldest libraries in Lithuania, where I help to preserve and treat books and other paper artefacts.
 Since 2017 I am certified by the Ministry of Culture of Lithuania as a qualified book conservator and from then I also repair books in private collections.
+In 2023 together with a team of colleagues conservators I’ve received the award in the national competition for the best conservation works, organised by The Union of Restorers of the Republic of Lithuania.

-Before I have completed studies in Cultural History and Anthropology, master in Semiotics (Vilnius University, Lithuania) and master in Direction of the Projects in Conservation and Restoration of Cultural Heritage (University of Barcelona, Spain).
+I have completed studies in Cultural History and Anthropology, I have a master degree in Semiotics (Vilnius University, Lithuania) and master degree in Direction of the Projects in Conservation and Restoration of Cultural Heritage (University of Barcelona, Spain).
 Currently I work on my PhD project on history of 16-17th century bookbinding techniques in Vilnius in the Vilnius Academy of Arts.

-I am also a member of the Bookbinders Guild of Vilnius, the Lithuanian Association of Restorers, the International Association of Book and Paper Conservators (IADA) and the International Institute for Conservation of Historic and Artistic Work (IIC).
+I am also a member of the Bookbinders Guild of Vilnius, the Lithuanian Association of Restorers and the International Association of Book and Paper Conservators (IADA).

 Some creative work in bookbindery is done through my project Siberiana Books.